jiaweiz9/Learning-Tone/README.md

 ### Installing Python 3.8.10 with pyenv

 First, install Python 3.8.10 using `pyenv`:
 ```bash
 pyenv install 3.8.10
 ```

+### Creating a Virtual Environment

+With `pyenv-virtualenv`, you can create a virtual environment for the installed Python version:

 ### Installing Python 3.8.10